Shambhavi272000/Open-Domain-QA-System-DrQA-Inspired-/README.md

 ### OPEN-DOMAIN QA EVALUATION RESOURCES

 Instances of SQuAD datasets are very specific because a human annotator was asked to frame a question from a given paragraph.
+These datasets only contain the QA sets and lack the reference paragraphs.
 Other datasets,which have been developed differently and not just based on wikipedia, used for Open-domain QA evaluation are:

 *CuratedTREC